r-lib/here/README.md

 ## Usage

-The here package creates path relative to the top-level directory.
-The package displays the top-level of the current project on load or any time you call here():
+The here package creates paths relative to the top-level directory.
+The package displays the top-level of the current project on load or any time you call `here()`:

 ``` r
 library(here)